ream/deprecated/docs/cli.md

 ### build

-Build server bundle and client bundle, you will need this before running `unvue start`.
+Build server bundle and client bundle, you will need this before running `ream start`.

 ### start